Your pension in your pocket

 If you’d like to have money set aside, either for specific goals or for emergencies, a savings account could be a better option.
 You’ll usually earn a small amount of interest and you’ll be able to access your money when you want.

-If you invest your money, you should leave it for between five to 10 years to give it the best chance to grow.
+If you invest your money, you should leave it for between 5 to 10 years to give it the best chance to grow.
 You may see the value of your investment go up and down, and you may not get back what you put in.
 But there’s often greater potential for higher growth over the longer term.

 Learn more about the difference between saving and investing.